-If the thought of finding a spot on a trolley train sounds too stressful, or you want the freedom to step out and photograph yourselves among the lights, consider a private electric car tour.
-These passenger vehicles are made for small groups, and can be customized to visit exactly the areas of the Nights of Lights displays that you want to see.
+If you're looking for a more intimate tour, or you want the freedom to step out and photograph yourselves among the lights, consider a private electric car tour.
+These passenger vehicles are made for small groups and can be customized to visit exactly the areas of the Nights of Lights displays that you want to see.

 4. By Air

 These tours aren’t for the faint of heart, but certainly with those with a heart for adventure.
-If you’re a thrillseeker who wants to see the twinkling lights below from the twinkling lights above, check out these Nights of Lights Tours from the sky.
+If you’re a thrill-seeker who wants to see the twinkling lights below from the twinkling lights above, check out this Nights of Lights Tours from the sky.

 Planes, trains, automobiles, and ... helicopters?!
 If you're eager to get off the ground and curious about how fabulous these lights look from above, then take a tour with Helicopter Tours of St. Augustine.
 You and two other people can get a bird's eye view of the more than 2 million lights.
 For an additional fee, you can even swing over and see those light displays at St. Augustine Beach!

 Lights aren’t the only thing glistening in St. Augustine.
 Pop a bottle of bubbly and check out these Nights of Lights promotions that highlight St. Augustine’s local breweries and lounges.

 This bayfront cocktail bar is popular year-round, but during Nights of Lights, their atmosphere is transformed.
 They have one of the most glittering displays downtown, with the added comfort of a wind barrier and outdoor heaters to keep guests comfortable (because again, yes, it does get cold in Florida) as they sip on fine wines, craft beers, and martinis.